ruvu/project-packman/packman_hardware/README.md

-# Pacman hardware driver
+# Packman hardware driver
-This driver emulates a bluebotic BlueBotics ANT lite+ so that it can control the wheels of the pacman robot.
+This driver emulates a bluebotic BlueBotics ANT lite+ so that it can control the wheels of the packman robot.

 ## Working with the the USB-to-CAN v2
 __disable secure boot__.
 The Driver below is not signed, so you will not be able to load it when secure boot is enabled.